yashchandak/yashchandak.github.io/blog/_posts/2020-12-23-OptFuture.md

 ## A time-series perspective

-It would have been ideal if we had some samples from the future MDP, so that we could search for a policy $$\pi$$ beforehand, which would be good for the MDP the agent faces when deployed.
-However, getting even a single data sample from future MDP is impossible.
-All that we can expect is some data collected using a behavior policy $$\beta$$ for the MDPs the agent interacted with in the past episodes.
+In the non-stationary setting, it would have been ideal if we had some samples from the future MDP so that we could search for a policy $$\pi$$ beforehand, which would be good for the MDP the agent faces when deployed.
+However, getting even a single data sample from the future MDP is impossible.
+All that we can expect is some data collected using a behavior policy $$\beta$$ for the MDPs the agent had interacted with in the past episodes.
   Therefore, to estimate the future performance of a policy $$\pi$$ we use an indirect procedure by first asking a counter-factual question:
   > What would have been $$\pi$$'s performances, if we had executed $$\pi$$ in the past episodes?